ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Abstract

 \section{Abstract}

-Activation functions play an important role in the training of artificial neural networks and the Rectified Linear Unit (ReLU) has been the mainstream in recent years.
-Most of the activation functions currently used are deterministic in nature, whose input-output relationship is fixed.
-In this work, we propose a probabilistic activation function, called \textit{ProbAct}.
-The output value of ProbAct is sampled from a normal distribution, with the mean value same as the output of ReLU and with a fixed or trainable variance for each element.
-In the trainable ProbAct, the variance of the activation distribution is trained through back-propagation.
-We also show that the stochastic perturbation through ProbAct is a viable generalization technique that can prevent overfitting.
-In our experiments, we demonstrate that when using ProbAct, it is possible to boost the image classification performance on CIFAR-10, CIFAR-100, and STL-10 datasets.
+Activation functions play an important role in training artificial neural networks.
+The majority of currently used activation functions are deterministic in nature, with their fixed input-output relationship.
+In this work, we propose a novel probabilistic activation function, called \textit{ProbAct}.
+ProbAct is decomposed into a mean and variance and the output value is sampled from the formed distribution, making ProbAct a stochastic activation function.
+The values of mean and variances can be fixed using known functions or trained for each element.
+In the trainable ProbAct, the mean and the variance of the activation distribution is trained within the back-propagation framework alongside other parameters.
+We show that the stochastic perturbation induced through ProbAct acts as a viable generalization technique for feature augmentation.
+In our experiments, we compare ProbAct with well-known activation functions on classification tasks on different modalities: Images (CIFAR-10, CIFAR-100 and STL-10) and Text (Large Movie Review).
+We show that ProbAct increases the classification accuracy by +2-3\% compared to ReLU or other conventional activation functions on both original datasets and when datasets are reduced to 50\% and 25\% of the original size.
+Finally, we show that ProbAct learns an ensemble of models by itself that can be used to estimate the uncertainties associated with the prediction and provides robustness to noisy inputs.